Tem's Well of Stuff

 It gets worse.
 I'm still not ready to talk about Harrowed Haley.

-IMAGE: HARROWED HALEY 3After the big twist, the other Mages, Rasta Beast and Red's parts fade away.
+After the big twist, the other Mages, Rasta Beast and Red's parts fade away.
 You go through a sequence where you can't control Pink, but Pink also doesn't want to be in control.
 Red's bandana rematerializes, and Pink tries wearing it to give control back to...
 Red?
 Or maybe to the player?
 It doesn't succeed until they put the bandana on like a blindfold.

 Which... to draw the unfortunate comparison, feels like an Undertale/Deltarune thing.
-Undertale has a twist which works, and ties into how you've been interacting with the world the entire time you've played.
+Undertale has a Player/Character separation twist which works, and ties into how you've been interacting with the world the entire time you've played.
 It is handled very intentionally, as part of the game's exploration with how you engage it.
-Likewise, Deltarune seems to be setting something similar up: with how it plays with the SOUL that inhabits Kris, what events the player is allowed to witness (whenever the player's view leaves Kris, it's always because Ralsei promptedg Kris/the player to focus elsewhere), how the ending of Chapter 1 explicitly draws a distinction between Kris and the SOUL, etc.
+Likewise, Deltarune seems to be setting something similar up; given how it plays with the SOUL that inhabits Kris, what events the player is allowed to witness (whenever the player's view leaves Kris, it's always because Ralsei promptedg Kris/the player to focus elsewhere), how the ending of Chapter 1 explicitly draws a distinction between Kris and the SOUL, etc.

 You're eventually given a prompt to let yourself sink all the way.
 I get this is supposed to be accepting that Things End, and being at peace with Death (in both the metaphorical and literal sense), but it felt like self-harm to me.
 I didn't love it.